LinkedIn Video Downloader Not Working? Here’s What to Do

 • Temporary video URLs

-• Multiple video quality layers
+• Multiple quality layers

 • “Video not found” errors